Basil

 Propagation of basil is through seeds.
 The seeds can be sown directly into

-soil and keep moist and free of weeds.
-Germination should take place within 5-7
+and keep moist and free of weeds.
+Germination should take place within 5-7 days.

-days.
-Once seedlings have developed 2-3 pairs of leaves, they should be thinned
+Once seedlings have developed 2-3 pairs of leaves, they should be thinned or

-or transplanted to stand 6"-12" apart.
-The soil must be enriched with organic
+transplanted to stand 6"-12" apart.
+The soil must be enriched with organic matter

-matter before transplanting.
-Basil is also ideal for container growing in normal
+before transplanting.
+Basil is also ideal for container growing in normal potting

-potting compost.
-Once the seedlings emerge, place the containers in a sunny,
+compost.
+Once the seedlings emerge, place the containers in a sunny, warm position.

-warm position.
-Water regularly, always from the base avoiding the leaves and the
+Water regularly, always from the base avoiding the leaves and the stem.

-needed, from the top.
+from the top.
 Fresh basil are best for flavour.
-Handle gently to
+Handle gently to avoid blackening

-avoid blackening leaves.
+leaves.
 If whole stems are being harvested, cut just above a pair of leaves.
-New

 Problems and Care